basilica in Lucca dating back to the year 795

 San Michele in Foro is in the historic centre of Lucca.
 It is an ancient church that goes back to the Roman era dating back to 795.
-Pope Alexander II commissioned the current building in 1070.
+Pope Alexander II of Alexandria commissioned the current building in 1070.
 Erected in a central position, but oblique to the square like many other churches in Lucca.
 Iit stands in an enormous space where the sky opens up at last after a journey along narrow, winding medieval streets, like a finally reached destination.
 This is how it was for the pilgrims who passed through the town as they followed the Francigena pilgrim route.
 Until 1370, it was the seat of the Major Council and the Podestà, the most important officer in the Government.

 The influence of the Pisan Romanesque style gets visible in the façade.
 It got characterized by its immense height and a wealth of sculptures.
 At the top, a giant marble statue depicts the Archangel Michael defeating the dragon.

 Legend says that on bright days you can see a green sparkle gleaming on the statue, which some see as an emerald nestled somewhere in the statue.

 The interior of the basilica has three naves with a transept and a semicircular apse.
 Arches support the main nave on monolithic columns.
 Moreover, a lunette barrel-vaulted ceilings covers the whole building.

 Andrea della Robbia